micro-os-plus/utils-lists-xpack/website/pages/home.md

 ## Install

-As a source code library, this project can be used in the traditional way, by copying the relevant files into the target project, or by linking the entire project as a Git submodule, but the most convenient way is to add it as a dependency to a project via **xpm**.
+As a source code library, this project can be added to a project in the traditional way, by copying the relevant files into the target project, or by linking the entire project as a Git submodule.

+However, more automation is available and the most convenient way is to use it as a dependency to a project via **xpm**.

 ### xpm/npm

-In addition to the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package that can be directly installed from GitHub or from the [npmjs.com](https://www.npmjs.com) registry as [`@micro-os-plus/utils-lists`](https://www.npmjs.com/package/@micro-os-plus/utils-lists).
+In addition to the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package such that it be directly installed from GitHub or from the [npmjs.com](https://www.npmjs.com) registry as [`@micro-os-plus/utils-lists`](https://www.npmjs.com/package/@micro-os-plus/utils-lists).